Compensation, stock ownership and loans

 In the event of a public tender offer for the stock of Comet Holding AG, the LTIP compensation for the fiscal years that are not yet compensated under the LTIP at the time the public tender offer is validly made is paid entirely in cash instead of stock.

 There are individual upper limits on the total profit-sharing compensation of the CEO and the other members of the Executive Committee of the Comet Group.
 The upper limit thus caps the individual’s combined total of short-term (STIP) and long-term (LTIP) profit-sharing compensation.
 For the CEO this maximum (the upper limit for the combined total of STIP compensation and LTIP stock) is 200% of the fixed compensation.
 For each of the other members of the Executive Committee, this upper limit for the combined total of STIP compensation and LTIP stock is 150% of the fixed compensation.

 Calculation of grant price for share awards to the Board of Directors and Executive Committee

-The grant price, at which the stock is awarded and transferred to recipients, is the average closing market price of the stock in the period between (and excluding) the date of publication of the annual financial results and the date of the Annual Shareholder Meeting.
+The grant price, at which the stock is awarded and transferred to recipients, is the average closing market price of the stock in the period between (and excluding) the date of the annual results press conference and the date of the Annual Shareholder Meeting.
 The stock transferred to the Executive Committee members under the STIP, and the stock transferred to the Board members, is subject to a holding period of three years from the date of the award during which it cannot be sold.
 All other shareholder rights are already effective during the holding period, including rights to dividends and similar distributions and the right to participate in Shareholder Meetings.
 The stock transferred to the Executive Committee members under the LTIP does not have a holding period.